eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

 - How can policymakers adjust these variables to meet ambitious EV adoption targets?
 - What insights can Washington State's data offer to other states or stakeholders in the EV industry?

-This app aims to provide actionable insights and predictive tools to address these questions.
+This app aims to provide actionable insights and predictive tools to address these questions.
 Through a combination of detailed analysis and an interactive prediction service, this app helps users:
 - Understand the factors driving EV adoption in Washington State.
 - Evaluate how changes in key variables can influence EV registration trends.
 - Leverage Washington State's leadership in the EV market to inform strategies for other regions and industries.